oracle-quickstart/oci-openshift/docs/STORAGE.md

 3. Block Volumes have an Availability Domain (AD) and can only be attached to instances within the same AD.
 4. The maximum number of different instances a Block Volume can be attached to is **32**.
 5. A Block Volume's performance (vpusPerGB) is shared between all attachments.
-6. The OCI CSI driver can provision, attach, and mount Block Volumes to instances - it **doesn't** manage read/write events between your workloads and the underlying storage.
+6. The OCI CSI driver can provision, attach, and mount Block Volumes to instances - it **does not** manage read/write events between your workloads and the underlying storage.
 Other software layers manage concurrent access and maintain data integrity.

 Review the Block Volume documentation below for more information:
 - [OCI - Capabilities and Limits](https://docs.oracle.com/en-us/iaas/Content/Block/Concepts/overview.htm#Capabil)